 In the first case the arbitrator will be a person agreed to by both parties and has the same rights, protection and obligations as an arbitrator appointed by the Secretary.

-Alternately, an arbitrator is appointed by the Secretary from a panel of arbitrators appointed by the Minister for Industry, Resources and Energy.
+Alternately, an arbitrator is appointed by the Secretary from a panel of arbitrators appointed by the Minister.

 Eligibility criteria for members of the NSW Arbitration Panel

-Panel arbitrators appointed by the Minister for Industry, Resources and Energy must meet minimum eligibility criteria.
+Panel arbitrators appointed by the Minister must meet minimum eligibility criteria.
 A person is eligible for appointment as a member of the arbitration panel if they:

 - are either an accredited mediator under the National Mediator Accreditation System, or hold practitioner or advanced practitioner membership with LEADR & IAMA (ACN 008 651 232, trading as Resolution Institute)